DipityBV/frontender.docs/documentation/blueprints.md

 # Blueprints
 Blueprints are (JSON) definitions.
 These definitions contain instructions for the templates and the adapters.

-When blueprints are imported (uploaded into Frontender Platform) any referenced blueprints and/or assets (templates, css, js, media) may also be included in the extension package.
+When blueprints are imported (uploaded into Frontender Platform) any referenced blueprints and/or assets (templates, styles, scripts and/or media) may also be included in the extension package.

 ##### Container blueprints
-Instructions for a single container.
+Instructions for a single container saved for a future use.
+Container blueprints may be updated at any time by using the `update blueprint` functionality in the container settings menu.

 ##### Page blueprints
 Instructions for a page.
 Technically, they are identical to a container blueprint definition as a page is in fact also a container.
 A page blueprint contains a collection of other containers.